AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 The nameservers should operate on both IPv4 and IPv6 with appropriate glue records.

-I would suggest that the authority set up nameservers around the globe that can act as slaves for the Certificate Authorities masters so that each Certificate Authority does not have the individual cost of running their own slaves around the globe.
+I would suggest that the TLD authority set up nameservers around the globe that can act as slaves for the Certificate Authorities masters so that each Certificate Authority does not have the individual cost of running their own slaves around the globe.